Neerajkhatri12/legendaory-computing-machine/README.md

 1. check which branches are present: git branch
 2. creatings new branch:
-git checjout -b name of_branch
+git checkout -b name of_branch

 3. when pushing to a new branch write: git push origin name_of_branch

+# hello